deadlyvipers/dojo_rules/introduction.md

 This file contains an introduction.
 I am a student.
-Favorite codeschool path is Git.
+My favorite codeschool path is Electives.